Check out my custom vibration dampener

 Kollectaball K-Hopper – 60 balls

-If you’re looking for a faster way to pick up tennis balls, then the Kollectaball Hooper might be more your speed.
+If you’re looking for a faster way to pick up tennis balls, the Kollectaball Hooper might be more suitable.

-It’s an entirely different concept from your typical ball hopper, but every bit as effective at the task.
+It’s an entirely different concept from your typical ball hopper but equally effective.
 Instead of pressing, you roll a cage of 60 flexible wires over the balls, which open to allow balls in, not out.

 When rolling a Kollectaball Hopper, you can adjust the handle’s height if you prefer, and when turned upside down, they double as legs.
 Once again, you can change the legs for the desired feeding height.

-Two arms swivel toward the wires and spread them apart to empty or keep it open for grabbing balls when feeding.
+Two arms swivel toward the wires, spreading them apart to empty or keeping them open to grab balls when feeding.
 Luckily, you can replace the individual wires with new ones if necessary.

 It’s a great concept, but the biggest downside is the cost.
 In most cases, this hopper is roughly double the price of most standard hoppers.
 If you’re not interested in using it for feeding and only for pickup, there are three other models to check out: